Your Public Awaits: 4 Ways to Create a Compelling Personal Brand

 Prospects and customers want to feel connected to your brand and one of the most powerful ways to connect with them is via your story.
 They want to know what your passions are, what your personality is like and how that impacts the product or service you sell.

 Personal Branding isn’t necessarily about creating a brand out of scratch.
 Rather, it’s about identifying the unique things that make you YOU and packaging them into a story that you can share with the world.

 To begin figuring out what story your personal brand should tell, you need to spend some time reflecting on your passions, the values you stand for, your skills, the value you offer, and your unique quirks and trademarks.

 How does your personality make the product you offer better than that of your competitors?
 How did your passions lead to the birth of your business?
 What personality traits do you have that will echo through all your brand’s messaging, and set the tone for the experience a customer will have with your business?

+Sitting down with a public relations firm is one of the best ways to work out how to tell this story.
 Once you’ve sat with these questions for a while, and you feel comfortable telling the story of how personality and experiences create the value you have to offer, you’re ready to devise a multi-channel personal branding strategy.

 Here is a list of 4 ways that you can create a compelling personal brand.

 You know that you should have a website for your business.
 You might want to incorporate the messages you crafted about your personal brand into your pre-existing website.
 But how about a website for your own personal brand?

 This can be effective in scenarios where you want to establish yourself as a thought leader, or where your personal brand is integral to the product you offer, such as coaching, consulting or speaking.
 Either way, your website should include the following: